briglx/briglx.github.io/source/_posts/2022-07-13-cost-optimization-maturity-model.md

 author: brig
 ---

-Several times a month I'm asked to join customer calls around cost optimization because I have helped really large Azure customers get a better handle on their cloud spend.
-I'd like to share my experience and help you to:

-- Describe the Cost Optimization Maturity path cloud adopters take
-- Identify the various Cost Optimization Tools and Solutions available to cloud adoptors and common Gaps and Limitations
-- Deliver Cloud Financial Management Conversations
-- Name Cost Optimization Recipes and Discuss how to share Recipes
+In my experience working with Azure global enterprise customers, I see organizations move through several phases of cloud cost-optimization.

 ## Phase 1 - Freaking Out

 ![Phase 1 - Awareness]({{ site.url }}{{ site.baseurl }}/assets/images/20220713-cloud-maturity-phase1.png)

-The first phase is watching the bill grow overtime without any understanding around why.
-This is really scary because it feels like you are sitting in a raft without a paddle moving through wild water careening towards a giant cliff.

-There's not much to do in this phase other than completely ignore the slowly growing problem, or ask from some help.
+The first phase is moving to the cloud and watching the bill grow over time without understanding why.
+There is not much to do in this phase other than completely ignoring the slowly growing problem or asking for help.

 ## Phase 2 - Finding Tools

 ![Phase 2 - Tools]({{ site.url }}{{ site.baseurl }}/assets/images/20220713-cloud-maturity-phase2.png)

-Learning about tools that will help you manage cost is what distinquishes Phase 2 from Phase 1.
-Now we have a few things to help manage the costs.
-On Azure, there are tools like:
+Learning about cost management tools distinguishes Phase 2 from Phase 1.
+Azure includes tools like:

-- Documentation
+- Documentation of Best Practices
 - Azure Advisor
 - Azure Cost Management and Billing Portal
 - Azure Cost Management (Power BI App)
 - Power BI Cost Management Connector (Power BI Desktop)
-- Well Architected Framework Cost Optimization Workbook
+- Well-Architected Framework Cost Optimization Workbook
 - Additional Tools

 ### Documentation

-Two great sources around best practices can be found in the CAF and WAF.
-Search for terms like Cost or billing.

-- Microsoft Cloud Adoption Framework (CAF) for Azure [https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/)
-- Microsoft Azure Well-Architected Framework (WAF) [https://aka.ms/architecture/framework](https://aka.ms/architecture/framework)
+The [Microsoft Cloud Adoption Framework ](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/)(CAF) and the [Microsoft Azure Well-Architected Framework](https://aka.ms/architecture/framework)(WAF) are excellent sources for cost management best practices.

 ### Azure Advisor

-Azure Advisor is an amazing product.
-It monitors predefined best practices, alerts you when there are exceptions, and allows you to take action to mitigate the issue.

-It will provide cost recommendations based on your usage and configurations, such as:
+[Azure Advisor](https://azure.microsoft.com/en-us/services/advisor/) is my number one go-to product for cost optimization.
+It monitors predefined best practices, alerts on exceptions, and allows you to remediate issues.
+In addition, it provides cost recommendations based on your usage and configurations:

 - Shut down unused VMs
 - Rightsize underused VMs
 - Buy Reserved Instances for consistent resources
 - Delete idle network gateways

-Many alerts have step-by-step guidance to easily remediate recommendations.

 ![Azure Advisor]({{ site.url }}{{ site.baseurl }}/assets/images/20220713-cloud-maturity-advisor.png)

-You can review Advisor recommendations in the Azure portal: [aka.ms/azureadvisor](https://aka.ms/azureadvisor)
+Review Advisor recommendations in the Azure portal: [aka.ms/azureadvisor](https://aka.ms/azureadvisor)

 ### Azure Cost Management and Billing Portal

-Azure Cost Managment (ACM) and Billing Portal is gaining so many new features I can't keep up.
+I can't keep up with all of the new features in the [Azure Cost Management and Billing Portal](https://docs.microsoft.com/en-us/azure/cost-management-billing/)(ACM).
 Use it to:

 - Explore Cost
 - Manage Reservations